GoogleChrome/web.dev/src/site/content/en/payments/life-of-a-payment-transaction/index.md

 server), the merchant can defer the launch of the payment UI until the total is known.

-### Defering the launch of the payment UI
+### Deferring the launch of the payment UI

-Check out a demo of [defering the payment UI](https://rsolomakhin.github.io/pr/wait/) until the final total price is determined.
+Check out a demo of [deferring the payment UI](https://rsolomakhin.github.io/pr/wait/) until the final total price is determined.